acdh-oeaw/vocabs-keywords/sources/arche/clean-up/README.md

 The result of the following action is stored in [arche_keywords_edit_3_number.csv](./arche_keywords_edit_3_number.csv).

 If a keyword appears only in its plural form, the respective singular form is added to the `singular form` column.

+## 4. Separate combined keywords

+The result of the following actions is stored in [arche_keywords_edit_4_separate.csv](./arche_keywords_edit_4_separate.csv).

+In some cases, a keyword may actually contain several keywords, usually separated by a comma (but also a slash or brackets), such as in `data management, data curation`.
+In these cases, the column `separate` is filled with the value `yes`.

+In other cases, a more specific qualification is added to the keyword, to better explain its scope and meaning, for example in `Beleg (jur.)`.
+In such cases, the main term is recorded in the column `main part`, while the added term in the column `qualification`.
+This way, it is easier to decide whether to include or exclude the additional qualification for future analyses.

+There are also a few cases where the two elements of a keywords need to be combined together.
+In cases such as `Geist (moderner)`, the adjective was put into brackets to facilitate indexing; however, here the whole form (`moderner Geist`) is preferred and recorded in the column `combine`.